 Pho (pronounced like “fun” with the silent “n”), this noodle soup’s taste completely rely on a well-made soup stock, clear but flavourful.
 Originally sold by street vendors.
 A hot pho’s real deliciousness comes out when shared with your significant other, such a romantic thing to do in Hanoi.

 Bun Cha, originally in Hanoi City.
 At Hanoi night market, this dish is overflowing, eaten by the locals and the tourists.
 Bun (a vermicelli noodle), Cha (meat part), it must be eaten the Hanoi style- mix it all together in the bowl and consume it like Pho! *

 These Vietnamese foods are the mixture of its colonial visitors and ancient flavours, spices and techniques.
 For an amazing food tour experience, you can book these food tours in Hanoi: Discover Hanoi’s Street Food by Night or Hanoi: Guided Street Food Tour

 7. Thang Long Water Puppet Theatre

-If you are looking for a cultural thing to do in Hanoi, watching a show at Thang Long Water Puppet Theatre is the best pick!
+If you are looking for a cultural thing to see in Hanoi, watching a show at Thang Long Water Puppet Theatre is the best pick!
 Full of life, colourful and engaging audience is in one roof.
 Be fascinated by how the puppets are visually entertaining yet educating.
 The performances (played by the local artists) are accompanied by local Vietnam music, played on different musical instruments like horns, bamboo flutes, and single stringed guitar.

 This is suitable for all ages.
 If planning to seat in the front row for a more lively experience, kindly bring a small raincoat or towel just in case you get wet!

-Spending some time in this place is a unique thing to do in Hanoi.
+Spending some time in this place is a unique thing to visit in Hanoi.
 From the hustle and bustle of Hanoi city, this is the oasis of tranquillity.